DonkeyKong/pi-pico-cpp/README.md

 Jump right into making complex C++ projects with the pi pico, without spending forever reading docs or writing boilerplate.

 This repo is a work in progress.
 Some components are still being generalized.
-None of this code uses exceptions.

 Each header will require particular pieces of the pico SDK to actually compile.
-I'm working on making this automatic.

 ## Debug Logging
 ```c++